yuanyuanqiao/yuanyuanqiao.github.io/index.md

 <img class="profile-picture" src="YUANYUAN_s.jpg">

 I am an associate professor in the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications (BUPT), Beijing, China.
-I am also a member of Research Center of Network Monitoring and Analysis, and Center for Data Science of BUPT.
+I am also a member of Research Center of Network Monitoring and Analysis, and Artificial Intelligence Institute of BUPT.
+I am currently a visiting scholar in Senseable City Laboratory of MIT.

-Contact me with: yyqiao AT bupt "dot" edu "dot" cn
+Contact me with: yyqiao AT bupt "dot" edu "dot" cn or qiaoy AT mit "dot" edu

 ## Research Interest